MarcusAdams/RxCoinTouch/README.md

 Collect the coins by tapping on them before the timer runs out.
 If the timer runs out, it's game over!
 Try to get the highest score.

-Written in Swift utilizing RxSwift.
+Xcode project for iOS, written in Swift, utilizing RxSwift.

 Future plans are to attempt MVVM, improve performance and simplicity by utilizing other RxSwift operators, and adding some RxSwift network calls.